pfernandez/wordpress-bootstrap/README.md

 Sidebars
 ________

-There are two different sidebars.
-One for the homepage and one for the other pages.
-Add widgets to them.
+There is one sidebar, which appears on default pages.
+Add widgets to it.

 CONTRIBUTE!
 ___________

 This project would not exist in its current state today were it not for lots of generous folks who have contributed to it.
 Thank you!

-If you'd like to commit to this project please submit a pull request and I will do my best to merge appropriately.
+The philosophy is to keep the project minimal, up to date, and bug-free.
+If you'd like to commit please submit a pull request and I will do my best to merge appropriately.